-A visit to the capital city Perth is a must, or if wine is what you fancy, Margaret River will have you covered.
+A visit to the family friendly capital city Perth is a must, or if wine is what you fancy, Margaret River will have you covered.
 There is plenty to see and do in the Kimberleys.
 And of course, be sure to check out the pink lakes for something different.

 Find all of our Western Australia posts here.